 Unfortunately, the answer is "no," for the Wissahickon.
 Located in a city surrounded by millions, the forest shows significant signs of a degrading ecosystem.
-Signs of stress include a lack of plant and tree diversity.
-Severe erosion problems along tributaries.
-Too few seedlings for a future healthy forest.
-Overabundance of deer herds, invasions of exotic plant species that choke out native vegetation, and human use that introduces water and air pollution, all contribute to a forest in need of our help.
+Signs of stress include a lack of plant and tree diversity, severe erosion problems along tributaries, and too few seedlings for a future forest canopy.
+The overabundance of deer, and the presence of exotic plant species that choke out native vegetation all contribute to a forest in need of our help.

 WRV has partnered with more than 50 community groups from across the Philadelphia region, Thousands of individuals contributing tens of thousands of volunteer hours to accomplish our mission.
 Over the years, thousands of trees and shrubs have been planted, countless amounts of exotic invasive plant species have been removed, and our work has only begun.

 You can also help by volunteering!
 To volunteer in the forest check out our calendar for descriptions of WRV volunteer opportunities.
-To schedule a group contact or volunteer in the office contact WRV Field Director, Susannah Beckett, at email@example.com or (215) 951-0330 x2175.
+To schedule a group contact or volunteer in the office contact WRV at firstname.lastname@example.org or (215) 798-0044.

 We look forward to seeing you in the wonderful Wissahickon!